BLUE HORIZON 1261

 The afternoon sun streamed through the window, warming the wolf's fur, and he closed his eyes for a moment.
 Not long ago, he and his crew had been in danger of freezing; the sunlight was a welcome distraction from his troubled thoughts.

-Before Connie Davies, Merlin had known only one human in his life, a childhood friend of his father's who loved to regale fanciful tales of adventure to his family when they were younger.
+Before Connie Davies, Merlin had known only one human in his life, a childhood friend of his father's who loved to regale fanciful tales of adventure to him and his siblings when they were younger.
 However, that faded memory couldn't overpower his most recent exposure to a representative of that race of beings.
-Although most of the anthro races of the Planetary Alignment originated from humankind through genetic manipulation, Merlin felt no kinship with that furless race.
+Although the anthro races of the Planetary Alignment originated from humankind through genetic manipulation, Merlin felt no kinship with that furless race.